Check your child tax credit eligibility before Monday, Aug. 2. Here's why

 If you're unsure of whether or not you qualify based on the requirements, check the Eligibility Assistant tool and update your information using the Child Tax Credit Update Portal.
 To be on the safe side, you can also opt out and get one lump sum during tax time next year.
 The next opt-out deadline is Aug.
 2, but you can opt out any time between now and December if your circumstances change.

-Are parents of 2021 newborns eligible for advance child tax credit payments?
+How can parents of 2021 babies get advance child tax credit payments?

 If you adopt or have a baby you'll need to update your information in the IRS Update Portal when that feature is made available in late summer.
 Once the agency has your updated details on file, you'll be eligible to receive future payments.
 For instance, if your baby is born Aug.
 20, you could start getting the advance payments in September.
 You'll have to wait until 2022 to get the July and August payments retroactively.